How to Install Hare Programming Language on Fedora 39/38/37 Linux

 You should see the classic “Hello World” output if everything is set up correctly.

-Section 3: Additional Hare Commands with Fedora Linux
+Additional Hare Commands with Fedora Linux

-How to Update Hare
+Update Hare on Fedora

 To keep Hare up to date, you can use the standard DNF commands.
 Since Hare is installed from a repository, you will receive updates alongside your system updates.
 To check for updates manually, run: